trimble-oss/website-modus.trimble.com/content/components/xr/modals/_index.md

 - Errors that block an app’s normal operation.
 - Critical information that requires a specific user task, decision, or acknowledgement.
 - Contextual and should welcome & foster users to remain standing.
-- Consider to use far interaction for large & x-large dialogs.
+- Consider to use far interaction for large and x-large dialogs.
 - For non-essential information, consider using plain txt messages.

 **Don't use when**